 Get Support Right Now

-<crisis resources>
+<Crisis resources>

 Set Up My Support Network

 When dealing with life stress, support from people you know and trust can be absolutely vital.
 Whether you are facing a small annoyance or a serious crisis, getting help from others is one of the most effective ways to make sure that you manage the situation and yourself as well as possible.